 I’m Pat McClendon — a Nurse Leader, Author, Speaker, Caritas Coach

 ——– Weekly Blog, Book, Public Speaking, Coaching ———

 I have been a nurse and leader from the bedside to a chief nursing officer.

 I founded Making Caring Real in 2016.
-I have a book coming out in May – Getting Real About Caring and Saving Nurses, – a memoir about my nurse leader career, and is endorsed by Jean Watson.
+I have a book coming out in the Spring – Getting Real About Caring – a memoir about my nurse leader career, … and is endorsed by Jean Watson and other nurse leaders.

-My education: a BS in Anthropology and a BSN from the University of Oklahoma, an MSN in Nursing Administration from the University of San Diego, and a DNP, Doctorate In Nursing Practice, from the University of Colorado, Denver.
+My education: a BS in Anthropology and a BSN from the University of Oklahoma, an MSN in Nursing Administration from the University of San Diego, and a DNP, Doctorate In Nursing Practice, from the University of Colorado.

 My husband and I grew up and met in Oklahoma.
 We have lived and worked in Ohio, California and Colorado.
 Our home is now in Temecula, California, just outside of San Diego.
-We have two grown daughters who are each thriving in their life journeys.
+We have two grown daughters who now live in California.